SUSE-Technical-Marketing/MWC-2025-demos/README.md

 ## Learn More

-For more information about SUSE Edge for Telco, please visit [link to your product page].
+For more information about SUSE Edge for Telco, please visit https://www.suse.com/products/edge-for-telco/ or https://suse-edge.github.io/atip-architecture.html to know more about SUSE Edge for Telco.

 ## Contributing